Import pySpark

 2. PySpark Distinct of Selected Multiple Columns

-PySpark doesn’t have a distinct method that takes columns that should run distinct on (drop duplicate rows on selected multiple columns) however, it provides another signature of dropDuplicates()
+PySpark doesn’t have a distinct method that takes columns that should run distinct (drop duplicate rows on selected multiple columns) however, it provides another signature of dropDuplicates()

-function which takes multiple columns to eliminate duplicates.
+transformation which takes multiple columns to eliminate duplicates.

 Note that calling dropDuplicates() on DataFrame returns a new DataFrame with duplicate rows removed.